 If you are in a baking mood you could even try this

 Thank you for reading my Semolina Cake recipe post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.
+Thanks for supporting Recipes from a Pantry, UK food blog.

 Get The Semolina Cake Recipe